President Biden to unveil new minimum tax on billionaires in budget

-Biden has long favored higher taxes on the wealthiest Americans, but the White House has until now not introduced a tax plan specifically designed to hit billionaire wealth.
-The new tax plan comes amid signs that the administration’s negotiations with Sen. Joe Manchin III (D-W.Va.) over the president’s long-stalled economic proposal may be reviving.
+Biden has long favored higher taxes on the wealthiest Americans, but the White House has not introduced a tax plan specifically designed to hit billionaires until now.
+The plan comes amid signs that the administration’s negotiations with Sen. Joe Manchin III (D-W.Va.) over stalled White House economic proposal may be reviving.
 But all previous efforts to tax billionaires have failed amid major political head winds, and it is unclear if Manchin and Sen. Kyrsten Sinema (D-Ariz.) will go along with the plan.

-Many of America’s billionaires can pay far lower tax rates than average Americans because the federal government does not tax the increase in the value of their stock holdings until those assets are sold.
+Many billionaires can pay far lower tax rates than average Americans because the federal government does not tax the increase in the value of their stock holdings until those assets are sold.
 Billionaires are able to borrow against their accumulated gains without triggering taxes on capital gains, enabling huge accumulations of wealth to go virtually untaxed by the federal government.

-The White House Office of Management and Budget and Council of Economic Advisers estimated this fall that 400 billionaire families paid an average federal tax rate of 8.2 percent of their income between 2010 and 2018.
-That rate is lower than the rate paid by millions of middle-class Americans.
+The White House Office of Management and Budget and Council of Economic Advisers estimated this fall that 400 billionaire families paid an average federal tax rate of just over 8 percent of their income between 2010 and 2018.
+That rate is lower than the rate paid by millions of Americans.

-The White House’s new plan would require billionaires to pay a tax rate of at least 20 percent on their “full income,” or the combination of traditional forms of wage income and whatever they may have made in unrealized gains, such as higher stock prices.
+The White House plan would mandate billionaires to pay a tax rate of at least 20 percent on their full income, or the combination of traditional forms of wage income and whatever they may have made in unrealized gains, such as higher stock prices.

 Billionaires paying a rate below that will have to pay the difference between what they pay now and the 20 percent rate.
 Billionaires already paying more than 20 percent would not owe additional taxes.
 The taxes paid toward the minimum tax would count toward whatever billionaires owe once they have to pay ordinary capital gains taxes.